Next to owning a cat or kitten, there is nothing more enjoyable or rewarding than fostering a homeless animal.

 All of the animals in our program are indoor companions only.
 They are meant to be a part of the family.
 All foster parents must agree that their foster animals will remain indoors.
-We realize that dogs will go outside to relieve themselves, go for walks and play with you in the yard.
-But, we ask that they live with you in the house and not outside in a kennel.
 Cats should not be allowed outdoors.
 Remember, often times a foster animal is confused and does not understand why it is going to another place to live.
 Until they are comfortable and feel secure, many foster animals will run away if given the chance.

 How to apply

-If you would like provide a temporary home to a homeless pet, please fill out and submit our online volunteer application or download the application and print and mail, email, or bring it to an Adoption Day.
+If you would like provide a temporary home to a homeless pet, please fill out and submit our online volunteer application.